 The ISEDA project (Innovative Solutions to Eliminate Domestic Abuse) aims to combat and eliminate domestic violence by employing an enriched European approach, utilising modern technological tools and practices and multi-sectoral expertise in its activities.

-The ISEDA project will promote and implement perpetrator programmes as an alternative to imprisonment and a chance for positive change, to significantly increase the quality of life of victims and perpetrators and of related families and communities.
+The ISEDA project will promote and implement perpetrator programmes which could serve as a chance for positive change for those who perpetrate violence, increasing the quality of life of women and their children, of men themselves, and that of related families and communities, to significantly increase the quality of life of victims and perpetrators and of related families and communities.

 A chatbot will be developed to inform women on ways to get help and assistance in collaboration with hotline numbers, police or other first responders to de-escalate violent situations.
 An integrated data platform will gather court-proof evidence, while ensuring safety and privacy ethics, to be used to build a legal case, and record trends on the nature, frequency and circumstances of the DV.